 - 1 tablespoon chaat masala

-- 2 teaspoon grapeseed oil + 2 tablespoon for rolling
+- 2 teaspoon avocado oil + 2 tablespoon for rolling

 - 1 tablespoon chickpea flour

 - Preheat oven to 375F and line a baking sheet with parchment paper or silicon baking mat.

-- Place 2 tablespoons of the grapeseed oil on a small plate and set aside.
+- Place 2 tablespoons of the avocado oil on a small plate and set aside.

 - Add all ingredients to a large bowl and mash with a potato masher until incorporated.
 There can be large pieces of vegetables left intact, just make sure the mixture squeezes together nicely.